Mai0313/Mentor/docs/Inverter/Inverter_parsed.md

 Here is the image describtion:
 ```
-The image is a block diagram illustrating the conversion of electrical energy from a DC source to an AC output.
-The diagram consists of three main components connected in series:
+The image depicts a block diagram of a power conversion system.
+The system consists of three main components arranged in series:

 1. **Battery or Rectifier**: This is the first component on the left side of the diagram.
-It represents the source of DC power, which could either be a battery or a rectifier that converts AC to DC.
+It serves as the source of DC power.
+The battery provides a steady DC voltage, while a rectifier converts AC voltage to DC voltage.

-2. **Capacitor (C_d)**: The middle section of the diagram shows a capacitor labeled \( C_d \) with a voltage across it labeled \( V_d \).
-The capacitor is connected in parallel with the DC line, indicating its role in smoothing or filtering the DC voltage before it is fed into the next stage.
+2. **Capacitor (Cd)**: Positioned in the middle of the diagram, this capacitor is labeled with the symbol "Cd" and has a voltage across it denoted as "Vd".
+The capacitor is used to smooth out the DC voltage, reducing any ripples or fluctuations that may be present.

-3. **Inverter**: The third component is an inverter, which is responsible for converting the DC voltage into AC voltage.
-The inverter is depicted as a rectangular block labeled "Inverter."
+3. **Inverter**: This is the third component, located to the right of the capacitor.
+The inverter converts the smoothed DC voltage into AC voltage.
+The output of the inverter is connected to the AC voltage terminals, which are represented by two lines extending to the right.

-4. **AC Voltage Output**: On the right side of the inverter, there are two lines indicating the output of the inverter, which is labeled "AC Voltage."
-This represents the final AC output that can be used to power AC devices.

-The diagram effectively shows the flow of electrical energy from a DC source through a capacitor for smoothing, and then through an inverter to produce an AC output.
+The overall function of this system is to convert DC voltage from a battery or rectifier into AC voltage, which can then be used to power AC devices.
+The capacitor plays a crucial role in ensuring that the DC voltage supplied to the inverter is stable and free of significant ripples.
 ```

 Figure 2.1: Schematic for Inverter System